 The mattresses should be machine washable on cold (it is still better to lightly hand wash them) DO NOT PUT THEM IN THE DRYER!
 YOU MUST HANG THEM UP TO DRY!
 These will shrink a lot if you do dry them in a machine (they shrink about 10 inches!).
 The markings may fade in the wash.

 This batch of reproductions is a little different from our last ones!
-There are some variations between this reproduction and the original.
-On the original, the opening is in the back center and on these, the opening is on the side.
-The opening was also slightly bigger on the original.
+There are some variations between this reproduction and the original we have on hand but this one does match some that we have photos of (see original photo).
+On these, the opening is on the side.
 These are made from very nice linen Herringbone twill whereas the originals were made from a plain weave linen.
 Still, all in all, this is a nice pad made from nice material with the correct markings.
 The markings vary slightly - some printed darker than others (see photo).

 We have our markings pictured next to the original pad in our collection in the last photo, so you can compare (the original is dated 1936, ours are dated 1939).